Samra Zafar: Activism

 Zafar has presented at three TED Talks, one of which was "...named an all-time top 10 talk on gender-based violence..."

 She has been asked to speak at events such as at the Canadian Federation of University Women Etobicoke's sixth annual Valentine's Stop the Violence breakfast and the University of Regina's Inspiring Leadership Forum.

 In 2019, Zafar became an Ambassador for Plan International Canada.

 Non-profit

 Zafar founded a not-for-profit organization called Brave Beginnings to help abuse victims rebuild their lives.

 Awards and recognition

 In 2019, Zafar was recognized as one of the Top 100 Most Powerful Women in Canada by the Women's Executive Network and was a winner of Canada's Top 25 Immigrants.

-In May of 2021, Zafar was named the Desmond Parker Outstanding Young Alumni Award winner at the University of Toronto, which is given to past students who demonstrate excellence in community service and professional accomplishments.
+In May 2021, Zafar was named the Desmond Parker Outstanding Young Alumni Award winner at the University of Toronto, which is given to past students who demonstrate excellence in community service and professional accomplishments.